Abdallh-Ayman/Mongodb_Craweling_SSIS/README.md

 ---

 ## 📂 Repository Structure
-📦 Data Engineering and Visualization Project
+# 📦 Data Engineering and Visualization Project

-├── ssis_packges/Mongodb_to_sql_server # SSIS packages for ETL from MongoDB to SQL Server ├── wuzzuf_API_webscraping # Python scripts for Wuzzuf API and web scraping ├── Egyptian Tech Jobs.pbix # Power BI dashboard for job insights ├── Jobs_Hr.bak # SQL Server backup file
-└── hr-data.csv # Cleaned HR dataset used for analytics
+This project involves the extraction, transformation, and loading (ETL) of job data, followed by analysis and visualization to gain insights into the Egyptian tech job market.

+## Components

+### `ssis_packges/Mongodb_to_sql_server`
+- Contains SSIS (SQL Server Integration Services) packages designed for performing ETL operations.
+- These packages handle the extraction of data from a MongoDB source and load it into a SQL Server database.

+### `wuzzuf_API_webscraping`
+- A collection of Python scripts.
+- These scripts are used to gather job data by interacting with the Wuzzuf API and performing web scraping on the Wuzzuf website.

+### `Egyptian Tech Jobs.pbix`
+- The Power BI dashboard file.
+- This file contains the interactive visualizations, reports, and insights derived from the analyzed job data.

+### `Jobs_Hr.bak`
+- A SQL Server backup file.
+- This file contains the schema and data for the `Jobs_Hr` database after the ETL process.

+### `hr-data.csv`
+- A cleaned dataset in CSV format.
+- This file represents the refined data used for the analytics and visualizations within the Power BI dashboard.
 ---

 ## ⚙️ Project Breakdown